mail2thota/ansible_provision/README.md

       - ./bootstrap.sh http://<repo_url> ,example as below
 	    ./bootstrap.sh http://10.129.6.237

-    once you running this scirpt it will promit with Options
+    while running this scirpt it will promit for options as below
     1. Node Provision
     2. Node Provision & Cluster
     3. Cluster
     4. Add/Remove Data nodes
     5. Quit

-   and choose option
+   below are the description for each option
    1) Node provisioning: This does only the provisioning task which is basic software installation in a bare metal machine giving with MAC address.
 By triggering this option it installs the ansible and foreman in bootstrap machine and thereby foreman provisions the nodes supplied by the MAC address which has be mentioned in config.yml as highlighted before.
    2) Cluster: This skips the installation of foreman and installs only ansible in bootstrap machine ,thereby ansible takes care of  triggering the installation of software  which has been mentioned in config.yml to the target nodes
    3) Node provisioning & Cluster: This does foreman provisioning followed by cluster setup on those machines which has been provisioned by foreman.